Manya Shochat: In Palestine

 As a result of her first visit, Manya reached a conclusion which anticipated that of Arthur Ruppin.
 She understood that the model of plantation settlement, favored by Baron Rothschild, where Jewish owners employed Arab workers and were subject to economic overseers, could never be the basis for Jewish national life.
 It led to financial difficulties and disaffection.
 She concluded that only collective agricultural settlement could produce Jewish workers and farmers who would be the basis for building a Jewish homeland.
 Her first priority was finding a solution for the problem in Hauran.

 Manya left for Paris, where one of her brothers was editor of an agricultural journal, to research the feasibility of her ideas and then to convince the Baron to back them.
 In 1905, a fresh wave of pogroms swept the Russian Empire.
 Meir Cohen, an old friend from Minsk, came to Paris seeking the aid of the Jewish community to buy arms so they could defend themselves.
 Manya laid aside the Hauran project and put her efforts towards fundraising instead.
 She convinced Rothschild to donate 50 000 gold francs to that end.

 Guns and ammunition were bought in Liège and smuggled into Russia.
 To deliver the final consignment, Manya disguised herself as a young rabbanit from Frankfurt, bringing eight cases of scriptures, a gift for the yeshivot of Ukraine.
 The guns were successfully delivered to the Jewish underground.
 Not one was lost.

 Manya returned to Palestine in 1906 to further pursue her Hauran plan.
 Towards the end of the year, she traveled to the United States to raise funds for that and arms for Russian Jews.
 Whilst in America she met Judah Magnes, and they formed a long lasting friendship.
 The idea of collective settlements in general, and the Hauran scheme in particular, received no support.
 She realized that the only way to convince people that it could work was by putting it into practice, so she returned to Palestine in 1907.
 Manya shared her idea with members of Poale Zion and "Hapoel Hatzair".
 Hankin convinced Eliahu Krauze to give them stewardship over a failing agricultural experiment in Sejera for a year.
 Manya was appointed manager responsible for establishing a training farm at Sejara.
 The farm was used as cover by Bar Giora a newly formed underground militia founded by Israel Shochat and Yitzhak Ben-Zvi.
 The following year Bar Giora reinvented itself as HaShomer.
-Its goal was to take over the responsibility of guarding Jewish settlements which had previously being using local watchmen.
+Its goal was to take over the responsibility of guarding Jewish settlements which had previously been using local watchmen.

 She married Israel Shochat in May 1908.